wvulibraries/developer_onboarding/README.md

 ## Text Editor or Integrated Development Environment (IDE)

+Your text editor is a personal experience and something to consider.
+It is also something you should be prepared to invest energy in learning more about.

 At the Hesburgh Library the following text editors are used:

 * [Atom](https://atom.io/)